The Emotional Effects of Diabetic Nerve Pain

-Psychotherapy can also help, if depression has been a problem.
-Talking with a therapist will help identify problems or events in your life that have contributed to depression.
-This can help you solve problems and regain a sense of control over your life.
-You can start enjoying life more.
+Also consider trying psychotherapy if you're diagnosed with depression.
+Talking with a therapist will let you sort out problems or events in your life that may have led to depression.
+This can help you solve problems, regain a sense of control over your life, and help you enjoy it again.

-Here are more ways to deal with emotions related to your diabetes and nerve pain:
+Here are more ways to handle the emotions related to your diabetes and nerve pain:

 Learn how to relax.
-Try deep breathing and other relaxation techniques.
+Try deep breathing and other relaxation techniques like meditation.

-Set achievable goals.
+Set reachable goals.
 Don't try to overdo things on good days.
 Learn to pace yourself.

 Make time for de-stressing.
 You need exercise and relaxation every day.

 Join a chronic pain support group.
-Sharing your feelings often helps.
+It often helps to share your feelings.

 Don't drink alcohol.
 Pain often disrupts sleep.
 So does alcohol.

 .
-Research shows that smokers are at higher risk of pain in general.
+Research shows that smokers are at higher risk for pain in general.
 Also, smoking worsens peripheral neuropathy.